mdazfar2/Railway-reservation-system/README.md

 - Create an ArrayList where available stations are - Delhi, Jaipur, Prayagraj, and Mumbai

 # Key Features-
 **Train information:**  Easily find information about available trains by specifying your source and destination stations, along with your travel date.
-Our system currently offers three trains for your convenience:
+Our system currently offers three trains for your convenience.

 ![image](https://github.com/mdazfar2/Railway-reservation-system/assets/100375390/03037cbc-6be2-4ff7-9b56-d94cf2b311c9)